The Complete Guide to Premiere Pro Color Correction

 To make sure your levels are within range, add an adjustment layer above everything else and apply the Video Limiter effect to it.
 The new Video Limiter effect we got in version 12.1 is much better than the old one and also has a gamut warning feature.
 It includes a small range of meaningful presets, combined with good image processing under the hood.

-I chose the EBU preset, since I’m based in Europe.
+I chose the EBU preset since I’m based in Europe.
 If you turn on the Gamut Warning, you can see what pixels the Video Limiter has affected.
 Now that you know that the levels are out of gamut, you can grade the clip to make it adhere to the standards.

 If the clipping is a bit harsh, you can tell the Video Limiter effect to compress the highlights before clipping.
 I generally don’t use this option, as I like to get my shots legal by manual tweaking.

-When you use Compression before clipping, the color overlay shows what parts of the image has been compressed and clipped to get them into legal range.
-Not all of the colored sections are too bright, but the limiter is reaching back into the almost-too-bright range in order make the transition smooth.
+When you use Compression before clipping, the color overlay shows what parts of the image have been compressed and clipped to get them into legal range.
+Not all of the colored sections are too bright, but the limiter is reaching back into the almost-too-bright range in order to make the transition smooth.

 I use the Video Limiter set to clip at 100 IRE and turn on the Gamut Warning when I grade video that will be watched on a computer or on YouTube or other social media.
 Since levels above 100 IRE will be clipped on most computer monitors, I like to know what pixels they will not see and make manual adjustments, so they get within visual range.